econpy/google-ngrams/README.md

 option on it.

-For example, open an IPython terminal in the directory with a csv file with a pylab inline plotting backend (e.g. ipython --pylab=inline).
+For example, open an IPython terminal in the directory with a csv file with a pylab inline plotting backend (e.g. ipython --pylab inline).
 Then you can do something like the following:

 ```python